Healing Is Not Self-Improvement

 Physical symptoms

-A sense of missing life
+A sense of missing your own life

-Not because you are doing anything wrong, but because your system never learned it was safe to stop surviving.
+Because your system never learned it was safe to stop surviving.

 But it does honor the cost of waiting.